fusion-energy/neutronics-workshop/README.md

 - Try editing ```1_example_isotope_plot.py``` so that it plots tritium production or neutron multiplication for all the stable isotopes.

 Elemental properties can also be found with OpenMC.
-Try opening the script and then plotting tritium production and neutron multiplication using the ```2_example_element_plot.py``` script.
+Try plotting tritium production and neutron multiplication using the ```2_example_element_plot.py``` script.

 ```coder 2_example_element_plot.py```